 You can join this event either in person or online.

 The event will take place in-person at the Alberta Rose Theatre, 3000 NE Alberta St., in Portland.
 Doors will open at 6:00 p.m, and the event will begin at 7:00 p.m.
-Tickets are $15.
-Click here to purchase a ticket.
+The program will end at 8:30 p.m.
+Tickets are $15 and can be purchased here.

 About Our Guest

 Kiese Laymon is the author of the award-winning memoir Heavy, the groundbreaking essay collection How to Slowly Kill Yourself and Others in America, and the genre-defying novel Long Division.